Deserve® EDU Cardholder Agreement for Cards issued by Celtic Bank

 We will continue to charge Interest during Billing Cycles when you carry a balance regardless of whether your Statement includes a minimum payment that is due.
 If your Account is 180 days past due, part of a bankruptcy proceeding or otherwise charges off, the entire balance is immediately due and payable.

 Your payments must be in U.S. dollars from a U.S. deposit account and otherwise be acceptable to us.
-We do not accept cash payments through the mail.
+We do not accept cash payments.
 You may not make payments with funds from your Account with us.

 You must mail payments to us at the address provided on your Statement or as otherwise instructed by us or our agents.
 We will credit it to your Account on the day we receive it, if: